Mallory606/Human-Benchmark/README.md

 see this bug.
 I left a line of commented debugging code in the function playGame() which prints out the locations of all the numbers.

+### Visual Memory Game

+This game begins by flashing several white squares on the screen for about 1.5 seconds.
+Once the original visual disappears, press on the same squares that were highlighted.
+If you press an incorrect square, it will highlight in red.
+You are allowed 3 mistakes in a round before it cuts you off and you lose one of your 3 lives.
+Score increases with every successful round completed.
+Game ends when you lose 3 lives or complete a round with 20 squares.